-Figure 15: Implementation of the QI display on the EMODnet Bathymetry portal.
-Example of the Vertical QI.
+Figure 15: Implementation of the QI display on the EMODnet Central portal.
+Example of the Combined QI (Note that at the moment when this report was written this display was based on the 2022 release).

 Before concluding, several points are herein discussed in order that the users fully apprehend the meaning and the limitations of ourmethodology.